heyitsryan/2-stage-arcade-stick/README.md

 That is currently where this project resides.
 I am waiting on more microswitches to be delievered to modify the Y axis in the same way as the X axis and will be posting all of my testing results here.

-Thank you for your time if you read this and if this inspired you to try this for yourself please let me know!
+Thank you for your time if you read this, and if this inspired you to try this for yourself please let me know!
 I know of at least one other person that is making their own spin on the concept using different parts and I am so excited to see what they come up with.